 The Hamsa is an open palm amulet that has various designs on the inside, most commonly that of an evil eye.
 It is popular throughout the Middle East and Africa, mostly in the Islamic and Jewish faith traditions.
 It is used as a sign of protection to ward off the evil eye.

-I hope this little blog post provides you with new insight into the Hamsa symbol–and if you have one of Zenned Out’s Hamsa pieces, I hope it provides you with great strength in the coming week!
+I hope this little blog post provides you with new insight into the Hamsa symbol–and if you have one of Zenned Out’s Hamsa charms, I hope it provides you with great strength throughout your days!